What is the IDEA Hub?

 Director of the David Kirk Digital Scholarship Commons and VizLab in McHenry Library.

-Director of OpenLab at the Baskin Arts Studios and DARC.
+Director of OpenLab Collaborative Research Center in Baskin Arts Studios and the Digital Arts Research Center

 Managing director of the Institute for Humanities Research, a supporting organization for the VizLab.